davidfstr/Crystal-Web-Archiver/README.md

 [high-priority issues]: https://github.com/davidfstr/Crystal-Web-Archiver/issues?q=is%3Aopen+is%3Aissue+label%3Apriority-high
 [medium-priority issues]: https://github.com/davidfstr/Crystal-Web-Archiver/issues?q=is%3Aopen+is%3Aissue+label%3Apriority-medium

+### main

+* Downloading improvements
+    * Can force redownload of older URLs using the `--stale-before` CLI option.

+* CLI improvements
+    * The [shell] now runs commands on the foreground thread by default, making it easy to interact with the `project` and `window` variables.

+* Stability improvements
+    * Two issues that could cause Crystal to crash with a Segmentation Fault were fixed:
+        * Updates to tasks now do manipulate the related tree nodes on the foreground thread correctly.
+        * Crashes that occur in wx.Bind() event handlers no longer destabilize the program.

 ### v1.3.0b <small>(July 10, 2022)</small>

 This release allows more kinds of advanced sites to be downloaded,